If I Had Words

-"If I Had Words" is a 1977 song by Scott Fitzgerald as a duet with Yvonne Keeley.
-In 1978, it reached number 3 on the UK charts and number 3 on the Australian charts.
-It sold more than one million copies worldwide.
-It was also a hit in Ireland (number 9), New Zealand, Belgium, the Netherlands and Scandinavia.
+"If I Had Words" is a duet by Scott Fitzgerald and Yvonne Keeley, released as a single in November 1977.
+It was a top-ten hit in several countries and sold more than one million copies worldwide.
+The backing was by the St Thomas More Roman Catholic School Choir in London.

+Composition and release

 The tune was taken from the main theme of the maestoso section of Saint-Saëns' Symphony No.3 in C minor (Symphony with organ) with an added reggae beat.
-(In the symphony, the theme used in the song is first exposed by the strings section in the second movement; it is later also played by the organ.)
-The lyrics and arrangement were by Jonathan Hodge, a prolific writer of TV jingles and movie themes, who also produced the single.
+(In the symphony, the theme used in the song is first exposed by the strings section in the second movement; it is later also played by the organ in the third movement.)
+The lyrics and arrangement were by Jonathan Hodge, a prolific writer of television jingles and film themes, who also produced the single.

-The backing was by the St Thomas More Roman Catholic School Choir in Chelsea, London.
+"If I Had Words" topped the charts in the Netherlands and Belgium upon its release and peaked at number three in the UK and Australia.
+Its popularity in the Netherlands saw it certified platinum.
+It was also re-recorded by Fitzgerald and Keeley in 2010 and released as a charity single in the Netherlands in support of the Foundation KiKa.